Wolverhampton taxi drivers oppose plans for more cabs

 Nick Edwards, the council's assistant director for regeneration, said: "The proposals form one element of a major piece of work to explore options for how we can enhance the city centre.

-"But I must stress these are only proposals at this stage."'First of many'
+"But I must stress these are only proposals at this stage."

 The council's consultation ends on 14 September.